WP-API/WP-API/docs/wp-json.md

 a HTTP 404 error code.

 ### `meta`
-The `meta` field is a Metadata entity with metadata relating to the user.
+The `meta` field is a Entity Meta entity with metadata relating to the entity representation.

 Metadata